 - Pre-heat the oven at 375°.
-Cover a 8 inches baking dish with parchement paper.
+Cover a 9 inches square cake pan parchment paper.

-- In a large bowl, mix the oats, raisins, chia seeds, pumpkin seeds and cinnamon together.
+- In a large bowl, combine the oats, raisins, chia seeds, pumpkin seeds and cinnamon.
+Set aside.

-- In a medium bowl, start by mixing well the mashed banana and the peanut butter until you reach a very smooth texture (it will get nice and creamy).
-Then add the almond milk, vanilla extract and maple syrup and mix everything together.
+- In a medium bowl, combine the mashed banana and peanut butter until smooth (it will get nice and creamy), then add the vegan milk, maple syrup and stir to combine.

-- Transfer the banana mixture to the oats mixture and mix well.
+- Transfer the banana mixture to the oats mixture and combine.
 Set aside.

-- In an other medium bowl, mix all the pear filling ingredients together.
+- In a medium bowl, combine all the pear filling ingredients.
 Set aside.

 - Cook in the oven uncovered for 35-40 minutes or until the top is browned.
 Let cool completely before removing the preparation from the baking dish, this will help set the bars before cutting them.